 Never Give Up.

-Investment executive Laurence Morse (1951 - ) was the founding principal of the TSG Ventures investment fund under the TSG Capital Group.
-He also co-founded Fairview Capital Partners, Inc., a venture capital investment firm.
+Investment banker Laurence Morse (1951 - ) was the founding principal of the TSG Ventures investment fund under the TSG Capital Group before founding Fairview Capital Partners, Inc., a venture capital investment firm.